Our Staff & Board

 - Neva Walker, Executive Director

-- Steve Bingham–Staff attorney, Bay Area Legal Aid
+- Steve Bingham (Treasurer) –Staff attorney emeritus, Bay Area Legal Aid

-- Rosario Cervantes—Consumer rights advocate with the CA Public Utilities Commission
+- Rosario Cervantes (President)—Consumer rights advocate with the CA Public Utilities Commission

 - Dr. Prudence Carter—Professor of Education and (by courtesy) Sociology at Stanford University and Faculty Director of the John W. Gardner Center for Youth and Their Communities